Type4Py: Practical Deep Similarity Learning-Based Type Inference for Python: Related Work

-Motivated by the NL2Type model, Pradel et al. \cite{pradel2019typewriter} proposed TypeWriter model which infers type annotations for Python.
+Motivated by the NL2Type model, Pradel et al.~\cite{pradel2019typewriter} proposed the TypeWriter model which infers type annotations for Python.
 TypeWriter is a deep neural network model that considers both code context and natural language information in the source code.
 Moreover, TypeWriter validates its neural model's type predictions by employing a combinatorial search strategy and an external type checker.
-To overcome the mentioned drawback of DeepTyper, Wei et al. \cite{wei2019lambdanet} introduced LAMBDANET, a graph neural network-based type inference for TypeScript.
+Wei et al.~\cite{wei2019lambdanet} introduced LAMBDANET, a graph neural network-based type inference for TypeScript.
 Its main idea is to create a type dependency graph that links to-be-typed variables with logical constraints and contextual hints such as variables assignments and names.
-The experimental results of Wei et al. \cite{wei2019lambdanet} show the superiority of LAMBDANET over DeepTyper, though LAMBDANET's prediction ability is limited to top-100 most common types.
+For type prediction, LAMBDANET employs a pointer-network-like model which enables the prediction of unseen user-defined types.
+The experimental results of Wei et al.~\cite{wei2019lambdanet} show the superiority of LAMBDANET over DeepTyper.

-Given that the natural constraints such as identifiers and comments are an uncertain source of information, Pandi et al. \cite{pandi2020opttyper} proposed OptTyper which predicts types for TypeScript language.
+Given that the natural constraints such as identifiers and comments are an uncertain source of information, Pandi et al.~\cite{pandi2020opttyper} proposed OptTyper which predicts types for the TypeScript language.
 The central idea of their approach is to extract deterministic information or logical constraints from a type system and combine them with the natural constraints in a single optimization problem.
 This allows OptTyper to make a type-correct prediction without violating the typing rules of the language.
-OptTyper has been shown to outperform both LAMBDANET and DeepTyper \cite{pandi2020opttyper}.
+OptTyper has been shown to outperform both LAMBDANET and DeepTyper~\cite{pandi2020opttyper}.